baranck0513/baranck0513/README.md

 - 🔭 I am looking for work as a Front-end Developer in a graduate position
 - 🌱 I am trying to learn everything 😂
+- 👀 I am looking to contribute to more open source projects

 <br />